AI4Finance-Foundation/FinRL/docs/source/faq.rst

     - Install the library following the instructions at the official Github repo: https://github.com/AI4Finance-Foundation/FinRL

-    - Run the Jupyter notebooks related to the type of environment you want to work on notebooks folder of the library https://github.com/AI4Finance-LLC/FinRL-Library/tree/master/notebooks
+    - Run the Jupyter notebooks related to the environment you want to work on in the library https://github.com/AI4Finance-LLC/FinRL-Library/tree/master/notebooks

     - Enter on the AI4Finance slack: https://join.slack.com/t/ai4financeworkspace/shared_invite/zt-kq0c9het-FCSU6Y986OnSw6Wb5EkEYw